 The Samsung UN40KU6300 UHD TV is simply a step above every other model under $500.
 It’s a versatile TV with good picture quality.

 It has a great native contrast ratio, which helps achieve deep even blacks.
 It also gets quite a lot brighter any other TV under $500.
 It’s a great gaming TV since it has low input lag that stays low even when playing HDR games and great handling of motion.

 It does have a few shortcomings, though: For this price, you can only get the smaller 40” model, and you do have a fairly narrow viewing angle, but this is an inevitable trade-off for the deep contrast that this TV has.
-Overall, its hard to find a better TV at this price available today.
+Overall, it's hard to find a better TV at this price available today.

 Best value for size under $500

-For a large TV that is also very affordable, look no further than for the TCL 55FS3750 1080p TV.
+For a large TV that is also very affordable look no further than for the TCL 55FS3750 1080p TV.
 It’s great value and has an excellent smart platform.

 Its picture quality is good, and it handles reflections than some of the more expensive models.
 That, combined with the good response times and decent brightness makes for a good TV for watching sports.
-Beware, though, it’s viewing angles are especially narrow so consider that if you plan to place it in a wide living room.
+Beware, though, it’s viewing angles is especially narrow so consider that if you plan to place it in a wide living room.
 It’s also only 1080p, but this shouldn’t be too big of a drawback for most people.

 If you’re looking for an affordable and large TV, the TCL 55FS3750 offers value that is difficult to match.

 Our recommendations above are what we think is currently the best TV under $500 to buy for most people.
-We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).
+We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).